-Description Aggregate Principal Amount Maturity Term Certificates (previously known as Stewardship Investment Certificates) \$20,000,000 Varying term lengths Demand Certificates (previously known as Thrift Accumulation Plan Agreements) \$15,000,000 Demand plus 30 days Individual Retirement Account Notes \$5,000,000 Minimum: the lesser of 5 years or holder's 59-1/2 birthday
+Description Aggregate Principal Amount Maturity Term Certificates \$20,000,000 Varying term lengths Demand Certificates \$15,000,000 Demand plus 30 days Individual Retirement Account Notes \$5,000,000 Minimum: the lesser of 5 years or holder's 59-1/2 birthday

-The Foundation now refers to its Stewardship Investment Certificates as "Term Certificates" and its Thrift Accumulation Plan Agreements as "Demand Certificates."
 Term Certificates are offered with various fixed maturities established from time to time by the Foundation.
-The initial rate of interest on all of the Foundation's securities will depend on effective interest rates at the time of purchase.
-The various fixed terms currently available for Term Certificates and interest rates for all of the Foundation's securities are available at www.bicfoundation.org or by calling the Foundation at (717) 796-4788.
+Demand Certificates are offered with progressive variable interest rate tiers for interest rates payable on the Demand Certificates based on the total principal amount invested, as established from time to time by the Foundation.
+The initial rate of interest on all of the Foundation's securities will depend on effective interest rates at the time of purchase and, in the case of Demand Certificates.
+The various fixed terms currently available for Term Certificates, variable interest rate tiers for Demand Certificates, and interest rates for all of the Foundation's securities are available at www.bicfoundation.org or by calling the Foundation at (717) 796-4788.